evidentlyai/evidently/docs/book/examples/tutorial_tracing.md

+---
-description: How to capture LLM inputs and outputs and view in Evidently Cloud.
+description: How to capture LLM inputs and outputs and view them in Evidently Cloud.
 ---

 In this tutorial, you will learn how to set up tracing for an LLM application to collect inputs and outputs of your generative AI application and view the collected traces in Evidently Cloud.
 You can later run evaluations on the created datasets.